KelvinTegelaar/CIPP/Documentation/Contributions.md

 When contributing, or planning to contribute, please create an issue in the tracker [here](issues).
 If you are fixing a bug, file a complete bug report and assign it to yourself, if you are adding a feature, please add "Feature Request" to the title and assign it to yourself.

+# Feature requests

+Feature requests that request integration with anything but M365 will be closed.
+We're not intergrating directly with third party products until version 2.0.
+Pull requests that have integration components will be discussed and evaluated on a case-by-case basis.
 # Pull Requests

 We do not accept PRs or commits against Master.
 Master is always the final version.
 For both CIPP and CIPP-API we have two brances.
 Dev and Master.
 Please make any PR against Dev, when Dev is promoted to final we'll PR that against master.